Scarcity Mindset: Why Feeling Poor Keeps Women From Building Wealth

 The relationship between economic uncertainty and financial behavior has been widely studied by economists and researchers in the social sciences.
 Even when a person’s economic situation remains relatively stable, the perception of future risk can profoundly influence financial decisions.

-Reports published by the OECD (2022) indicate that the perception of economic instability directly influences saving, consumption, and investment behavior.
+Reports published by the OECD (2022) indicate that the perception of economic instability can influence saving, consumption, and investment behavior.
 When individuals believe that the economic environment may become more uncertain, they tend to adopt more cautious attitudes toward money.

 This reaction is part of a fundamental psychological mechanism.
 Human beings evolved to interpret signals of economic risk with particular attention, since the ability to anticipate resource scarcity has always been important for survival.